-6.3 Particle Anisotropy
+5.2 Particle Anisotropy

 The current model assumes a homogenous distribution of the incoming solar particles through the atmosphere without accounting for particle anisotropy.
 In reality, the particle distribution may be highly anisotropic, with certain regions receiving a significantly larger dose than other regions with the same cut-off rigidity.
+This is evident in Figure 5, showing large variations in NM count rate data for different neutron monitors with similar cut-off rigidities during the event on December 13, 2006.